Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-This is one of the best-kept secrets of Northern Himalayas as a bird-watching destination.
-Not many mainstream birders venture this far in search of birds – and who do are rewarded with Himalayan rarities of a lifetime like Snow Partridge, Cheer Pheasant and a few others, in addition to sweeping views of the world’s tallest mountain range.
+This is one of the best-kept secrets of the Northern Himalayas as a bird-watching destination.
+Not many mainstream birders venture this far in search of birds – and who do are rewarded with Himalayan rarities of a lifetime like Snow Partridge, Cheer Pheasant, and a few others, in addition to sweeping views of the world’s tallest mountain range.

 Location: Pithoragarh District, Uttarakhand, India